 1. What can you do to make your policies and procedure manager resume stand out?

 It is not easy to make your resume stand apart from the other candidates, but this is something you need to do if you want to have a chance at landing your desired position.
 After all, if employers do not remember you, there is no reason they would hire you.

 The best first step you can take to make your resume stand out is to review our policies and procedure manager resume sample.
-This will help you format your document correctly and include content that catches attention.
+This will help you choose an appropriate resume template and include content that catches attention.
 Secondly, make sure you use similar language as the job description.

-The format of your resume seems unimportant, but it plays a significant role in your job application.
+Your resume format might seems unimportant, but it plays a significant role in your job application.
 If you think about it, you will realize that the structure and organization of your resume determine how easily understood the information is.
 More than that, however, there is a standard resume format that most hiring managers expect to see.